Singularities and asymptotics of solutions of the Chandrasekhar-Hailton-Jacobi equation

 When $q>2$ the estimate $(\ref{Na-18})$ holds if we assume that $|x|^\frac{q}{q-1}e^u\in L^\infty(B_\gr)$ and by integration of $(\ref{Na-18})$ we deduce that $u$ is bounded.

 The next a priori estimate, valid when $q>2$ presents the remarkable property that {\it it is optimal and holds for any solution}.
 By opposition to the case $1<q<2$ (or even if $m=0$) where a maximal growth estimate is needed to have an a priori estimate, in that case the presence of a super-quadratic gradient term plays the role of a strong regularising absorption.
+This is a surprising result in view of the results concerning the Chandrasekhar equation $(\ref{Na-4})$ for which no a priori estimate could exist in view of its instability, see \cite{Far1}, \cite{Far2} and \cite{CFRS} for a related equation.
+The result has also to be put in parallel with the recent paper of Quittner and Souplet \cite{QS} concerning nonlinear elliptic equation without scaling invariance as it is the case with $(\ref{Na-1})$.

 \bth{Th3} Assume $N\geq 2$ and $q>2$.
 If $u$ is a solution of $(\ref{Na-1})$ in $B_\gr\setminus\{0\}$, then there exists $C>0$ depending on $N,q,m,\gr$, but also on $u$ such that for any $x\in B_{\frac \gr2}\setminus\{0\}$ there holds \bel{Na-20-4}\BA{lll}\dsps (i)\qquad\qquad\qquad\qquad &e^{u(x)}\leq C|x|^{-q},\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\\[2mm] (ii)\qquad\qquad\qquad\qquad &|\nabla u(x)|\leq C|x|^{-1}. \EA\ee \es The proof of this result relies on a combination of the Bernstein method, the doubling technique and the properties of the eikonal equation in $\BBR^N$.
 Another surprising result deals with super-solutions.
-By an iterative method we prove the next result valid for any $q>1$ which applies in particular to radial solutions.
+By an iterative method we prove the next result valid for any $q>1$, which applies in particular to radial solutions.

 \bth{Th4} Assume $N\geq 2$ and $q>1$.
 If $u\in C^2(\overline B_\gr\setminus\{0\})$ satisfies \bel{Na-21} -\Gd u +m|\nabla u|^q\geq e^u\quad\text{in }B_{\gr}\setminus\{0\}, \ee then there exists $C=C(N,q,m,u)$ such that \bel{Na-22} e^{\gm(r)}\leq Cr^{-\max\{2,q\}}\quad\text{for all }0<r\leq\frac\gr2, \ee where $\dsps\gm(r)=\min_{|x|=r}u(x)$. \es